-The poor of New Orleans--especially poor Blacks--suffered the brunt of the Katrina disaster in 2005, thanks to the criminal neglect of authorities at every level of government.
+The poor of New Orleans--especially the African American poor--suffered the brunt of the Katrina disaster in 2005, thanks to the criminal neglect of authorities at every level of government.
 But this neglect didn't begin after Katrina hit.
 It was organized on the basis of class and racial inequalities woven into the fabric of local and national society.

 Mike Davis is an author and activist whose books include City of Quartz: Excavating the Future in Los Angeles, The Ecology of Fear and The Monster at Our Door: The Global Threat of Avian Flu.
 He spoke to about the political impact of Katrina.
-This interview first appeared in Socialist Worker in September 2005.
+This interview first appeared in the September 23, 2005, issue of Socialist Worker.

 THE CATASTROPHE on the Gulf Coast was the most widely anticipated "natural disaster" in U.S. history.
 Yet the response of the U.S. government was universally condemned as a failure.
 What happened?

 HURRICANE KATRINA occurred on the 40th anniversary of the Voting Rights Act--the culmination of the civil rights movement of the 1950s and 1960s.